About This Drug

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

 - Sorafenib may cause slow wound healing.
-It should not be given before surgery.
-If you must have emergency surgery or have an accident that results in a wound, tell the doctor that you are on sorafenib.
+If you must have planned surgery, emergency surgery or have an accident that results in a wound, tell the doctor that you are on sorafenib.

 How to Take Your Medication

 - Take this drug by mouth without food, at least 1 hour before you eat or 2 hours after you eat.